Michael-F-Ellis/NearlyPurePythonWebAppDemo/README.md

     cd NearlyPurePythonWebAppDemo
     python server.py
   ```
+  * Note: You can choose a different server and port.
+Do `python server.py -h` for details

   * browse to http://localhost:8800 .
 Your should see a screen like the one below with readout values updating every half-second.
 Values are color coded as follows:
     * blue:  V <= 2.0 : blue
     * green: 2.0 < V < 8.0 : green